Gelly

 18}

 Relationship fields can be deeply nested, so you can select relationships of relationships.
-For example, if Blog Post has many Comments, and then Comments has many Comment Upvotes, you can select all three models at the same time like so:
+For example, if Blog has many Comments, and then Comments has many Comment Upvotes, you can select all three models at the same time like so:

 gelly